-Experienced Criminal Defense Lawyers Representing New Jersey Clients
+Experienced Hackensack Criminal Defense Lawyers Representing NJ Clients

 One mistake or lapse in judgment should not define your entire life.
 But without the proper criminal defense team on your side, a simple DUI, drug charge or violent crime could cost you thousands of dollars, jeopardize your livelihood and/or lead to prison time.
 NJ criminal defense attorney Frank T. Luciano is here to make sure that does not happen to you.
 With over 40 years of experience and many cases won for his clients, your future and your freedom could not be in better hands.